 The Castle District well deserves to be part of the UNESCO’s World Heritage sites.

-Let me tell you two more things I love about this historic quarter of Budapest:
+Two more things I love about this historic quarter of Budapest are:

 - walking on its cobbled, romantic streets in an early spring morning (before the tourists arrive)